 Amy Coney Barrett has ascended

-Category: SatireVia: hallux • 3 days ago • 6 comments
+Category: SatireVia: hallux • one month ago • 6 comments

 By: Alexandra Petri

 At long last, Supreme Court Justice Amy Coney Barrett has shed her fragile person shell and purged herself of the last traces of human fallibility.

 Justice Barrett knows that judges must be “hypervigilant” to make certain they aren’t letting their own biases “creep into their decisions.”
 But she is beyond all that, which is what allowed her to deliver these remarks at . . . a Mitch McConnell event, introduced by Mitch McConnell!